Erdbeergeist/Mi-Pro-Scripts/README.md

 # Mi-Pro-Scripts
-Some scripts to make life better and give audio controls in i3.
+Some scripts to make life better and give audio and brightness controls in i3.
+Also includes profiles for tlp and intel-undervolt